 Dishonesty in debate can occur in various ways, such as: (i) misrepresenting evidence by taking a quote or statistic or data point out of context to distort its meaning; (ii) misquoting evidence; (iii) stating an outright falsehood; (iv) allowing an error in fact to stand without correcting it; or (v) hiding or withholding evidence in order to keep the judge or a debate opponent in the dark about an important issue in the debate round.
 Tricks like these may help debaters win debate rounds, but they will cause the debaters that delpoy such tricks to lose their integrity.
 It's not worth it.
-But because of the pressure to win, the temptation to cut corners with integrity are powerful and insidious.
-Therefore, Christian home school debaters should be ever vigilent to guard their hearts and minds against these temptations.
-We heartily concur with the following admonition from on of the national league's "Evidence Philosophy and Standards" document: "As a Christian organization, we need regular and ongoing efforts to direct all of our participants (coaches, parents, students, and judges) toward a distinctively Christian vision of our activities.
-We all need to study, consider, and discuss both the principles and the application of how we engage in forensic activities.
-To these goals, we must be devoted and purposeful.
-We must have both formal and informal education of students, parents, coaches, and as much as possible, judges."
-Amen.
+But because of the pressure to win, the temptation to cut corners with integrity is powerful and insidious.
+Therefore, Christian high school debaters should be ever vigilent to guard their hearts and minds against these temptations.